Revised January 2021 (Copied directly from the DCDEE poster)

 Parents have the right to know how their child will be disciplined.

 How to Report a Problem North Carolina law requires staff from the Division of Child Development and Early Education to investigate a child care center when there has been a complaint.
-Child care providers who violate the law or rules may be fined up to issued an administrative action, $fined and may have their licenses suspended or revoked.
-If you believe that a child care provider fails to meet the requirements here, or if you have questions, please call the Division of Child Development and Early Education at 919—527-6500 or 1-800-859-0829
+Child care providers who violate the law or rules may be fined, issued an administrative action, and may have their licenses suspended or revoked.
+Administrative actions must be posted in the facility.
+If you believe that a child care provider fails to meet the child care requirements, or if you have questions, please call the Division of Child Development and Early Education at 919 814-6300 or 1 800-859-0829.

 Staff/Child Ratios Ratios are the number of staff required to supervise a certain number of children.
 Group size is the maximum number of children in one group.
-Ratios and group sizes for licensure are shown below and must be posted in each classroom.
-A sample staff/ratio chart can be found on the DCDEE website under “Provider Documents.”
+The minimum staff/child ratios and group sizes for single-age groups of children in centers are shown below and must be posted in each classroom.
+A sample staff/child ratio chart can be found on the DCDEE website under “Provider Documents and Forms”.